-You can add cards for tasks and add to-do lists in each card, then move it along in your writing process.
-An example of a blog post work flow:
+You can add cards for tasks and add to-do lists on each card, then move it along in your writing process.
+An example of a blog post workflow:

-- Blog idea – add your raw ideas for blog posts.
+- Blog idea – add your fresh ideas for blog posts.

 - Researching – add your links to articles and quotes for experts to include.

 - On hold – park your ideas so they don't get lost.

 You can add other people to the cards, add task due dates, and even checklists for the tasks.
 Once the cards are set up by task, you can copy them for a new blog post with all the steps and lists.

 Additional reading: Using Trello as an Editorial Calendar

 Research your most popular content